CHIRAG137/Hyperverge_chrome_extension/README.md

 I have added all the environemnt variables in the code only so that you can use them directly and do not have to make on your owns, so there is o env file.

 ### Step 3:
-Once cloned go to a fresh browser home page and click on right top corner bar and select extensions.
+Once cloned go to a fresh browser home page and click on right to corner bar and select extensions.

 ### Step 4:
 Click on load unpacked and then select the extension folder from the cloned repo.
 Then you are good to go and use the extension.